opencap/protocol/API/AliasManagement.md

 Alias Management is an optional protocol that allows a wallet to facilitate the creation, updating, and deletion of a user's alias resources on his/her server.

-All following endpoints are required by the server to adhere to "Alias Management", while a wallet can choose which to support.
+If a server is to support "Alias Management" at all, it must support all of the following endpoints.
+In contrast, a wallet/client can choose which endpoints to support.
 The endpoints are served at the same location as designated by the [SRV Record](/API/AddressQuery.md#1-a-srv-record-on-the-aliass-domain) in the [Address Query](/API/AddressQuery.md) protocol.

-Again all endpoints must be served over HTTPS on port 443.
+All endpoints must be served over HTTPS on port 443.

 ## POST /v1/auth